higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 permalink: /idl-generation
 ---

 # IDL Generation

-Before going into implementation details, we mentioned that the [mu] ecosystem gives us the ability to generate `.proto` files from Scala definitions, in order to maintain compatibility with other languages and systems outside of Scala.
+As we said before, this feature is deprecated.
+Even so, let's see how it works.

-This relies on `idlGen`, an sbt plugin to generate `Protobuf` and `Avro` IDL files from the [mu] service definitions.
+The ability to generate `.proto`files from Scala definitions relies on `idlGen`, an sbt plugin to generate `Protobuf` and `Avro` IDL files from the [mu] service definitions.

 ## Plugin Installation